Bitstackers/openreception/README.md

 ### SIP-Phones

-The system have been successfully depoyed using physical SNOM [1] phones
+The system have been successfully depoyed using physical SNOM [1] phones.
+Calls are proxied through the FreeSWITCH PBX by first dialing the phone of the agent, which is therefore expected to be able to answer this channel.
+The actual call pickup action is initiated from the web API, so the auto-answer is merely a feature to to abstract away the communication channel.

 ## Installation